noscosystems/symfony-minimal/README.md

 ## Setup

-- Clone the repository with.
+- Clone the repository with Git.
-- Install dependencies via Composer.
+- Install dependencies via Composer (see the **Changes** section below for using Composer properly).
 - Setup the environmental variables file described above in the root directory of the project.
 - It works!
 Install assets (CSS, images) with the console application to make the error pages look nice, you'll see them a lot.